cbaehr/christianbaehr.github.io/index.markdown

 Previously, I was a Junior Data Analyst for the AidData Research Lab at William & Mary, where I conducted geospatial impact evaluations of development projects and also managed the AidData Geocoding team.
 I earned a A.B. in Economics from Washington University in St. Louis and an M.A. in Politics from Princeton University.

+I have extensive teaching experience.
+I designed and taught courses in introductory and advanced programming and political methodology at William & Mary, and at Princeton I have assisted in instruction for PhD-level courses in political methodology and text-as-data courses as well as multiple undergraduate courses in International Politics.
+Additionally, I co-instructed the R for Public Policy course for the Junior Summer Institute Program (through the Princeton School of Public and International Affairs) each of the past three summers.

 <h2 style="margin-top:20px;"><b>Journal Publications</b></h2>
 [<span style="color:#c869bf">Highway to the Forest?
 Land Governance and the Siting and Environmental Impacts of Chinese Government-Funded Road Building in Cambodia</span>](https://www.sciencedirect.com/science/article/pii/S009506962300116X) <br>